This time of year is a special time for some of us. However, for others it can be a time of stress, sadness or loneliness.

-So, it is even more important for us to be aware of our own stress levels, as well as being mindful that others might be struggling with stress too.
+It is important for us to be aware of our own stress levels, and be mindful that others might be struggling with stress too.

 It might be a good time to consider reducing the pressure that surrounds the season.
 What changes can you make for yourself, your family and friends?